 Olfactometry

-The awareness of the public towards environmental odors has increased with higher levels of quality of life.
-Olfactometry, which is the science of the measurement of odours, remains the only method to characterize the odors and their effects on human perception.
-This relatively new science is regulated by the international guidelines available in Europe and North America.
+Public awareness of environmental odors has increased with higher living standards among the population.
+Olfactometry, which is the science of measuring odors, remains today the only method to characterize odors and their effects on human perception.
+This relatively new science is now regulated by international guidelines available in Europe and North America.
 These guidelines recommend the use of an olfactometer.

-No instrument has of yet, been able to reproduce the smell sensation of the human nose, because of the synergy exerted among the gases making up the odorous air.
-Accordingly, human have historically been used to measure odours, with the challenge of eliminating the bias in their evaluation and of obtaining a repeatable response.
-The science developed to consistently measure odours using humans without bias is therefore called olfactometry.
-The odour measured with olfactometry is an evaluation of its main character, namely its intensity and tone.
+Olfactometry is the science of measuring odors.
+No instrument has yet been able to reproduce the smell sensation of the human nose, largely because of the synergy exerted among the gases that make up odorous air.
+Historically, humans have been used to measure odours, with the challenge of eliminating bias in their assessments and obtaining repeatable responses.

 Who needs olfactometry analyses?